radiant-rstats/radiant.design/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this version I have fixed the url for http://listofrandomnames.com.
+This version is dependent on the new version of radiant.data that was accepted yesterday.

+## Test environments

+* local OS X install, R 3.6.3
+* local Windows install, R 3.6.3
+* Ubuntu "trusty" (on travis-ci), R oldrel, release, and devel
+* win-builder

+## R CMD check results

+There were no ERRORs, WARNINGs, or NOTEs.

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
 In this version I have fixed several bugs and added several new features (see NEWS.md for details).
 This version is dependent on the new version of radiant.data that was accepted yesterday.

 ## Test environments